 The mechanism for SUDEP isn't fully understood, though Dlouhy's research has shown that stimulating the amygdala, a region of the brain within the temporal lobe, causes mice to stop breathing.
 While not tested conclusively in humans, this finding suggests that a seizure could cause SUDEP by inhibiting the impulse to breathe.

 Patients with childhood-onset intractable epilepsy who experience tonic-clonic seizures are at the highest risk of SUDEP, according to Dlouhy.
 The complication is much more common than researchers previously realized, he said.
 The risk of SUDEP can be lowered by controlling seizures, putting monitors in the bedroom to alert parents or caregivers of a nighttime seizure or buying special bedding or breathable pillowcases.
 However, there is no way to completely eradicate the risk of SUDEP, Dlouhy said.

 Epilepsy patients may need to adjust certain elements of their lifestyle, such as recreational activities, education, occupation or transportation, in order to accommodate the unpredictable nature of their seizures, according to the Mayo Clinic.

-When somebody is having a seizure with convulsions, it's important to gently roll the person to his or her side to prevent choking and cushion the person's head in order to prevent head trauma.
-Do not put anything into the person's mouth since it could cause choking and do not restrict the person from moving unless there are dangerous sharp objects around, the NINDS advises.
+When somebody is having a seizure with convulsions, gently roll the person to his or her side to ease breathing and put something soft and flat under the person's head to prevent head trauma.
+Do not put anything into the person's mouth since it could injure their teeth or tongue, and try to move sharp objects away from the area rather than restricting the person's motion, the CDC advises.
 Help loosen any tight collars or neckties if necessary.